pmarcinkiewicz1/contrail-windows-ci/SELFCHECK.md

 # CI Selfcheck

-CI has a set of unit and integration tests, called 'selfcheck'.
+CI has a set of unit and integration tests, called 'CI selfcheck'.

 ## Requirements